NEW: David Sweat and Richard Matt had several close calls with authorities, prosecutor says

 They navigated a maze of tunnels and pipes before popping out of a manhole.
 But Sweat said they saw too many houses near that manhole and decided to try for a different one the next night, Wylie said.

 The state inspector general’s office is looking into whether prison guards had fallen asleep, officials told CNN.

 Speculation has raged over what power tools the pair used, but Sweat told investigators that he and Matt used only hacksaws to cut through their cell walls and a steam pipe inside the prison, the district attorney told CNN.

-Mitchell, the prison tailor, has admitted to smuggling hacksaw blades by hiding them in frozen hamburger meat and then having the meat delivered to Matt, a law enforcement official said last week.
+Mitchell, the prison tailor, has admitted to smuggling hacksaw blades by hiding them in frozen hamburger meat and having the meat delivered to Matt, a law enforcement official said last week.

 She has been arrested and charged with promoting prison contraband and criminal facilitation.

 Another employee, Gene Palmer, is accused of taking the meat to the inmates.
 He’s charged with promoting dangerous prison contraband, two counts of destroying evidence and one count of official misconduct.